 For information on maintaining muscle during GLP-1 treatment, research shows protein intake of 0.7 to 1 gram per pound of lean body mass alongside resistance training is the most effective approach.
 See our tirzepatide before and after guide for body composition data.

-Positive reports: - Improved energy levels while on GLP-1 medication - Reduced hair loss (a common GLP-1 side effect related to nutritional deficiency) - Better digestion and less bloating alongside GLP-1 treatment - Convenient single-system approach
+Positive themes across platforms: - Improved energy levels while on GLP-1 medication - Reduced hair loss (a common GLP-1 side effect related to nutritional deficiency) - Better digestion and less bloating alongside GLP-1 treatment - Convenient single-system approach versus buying 3-4 separate supplements

-Common complaints: - Price is higher than assembling the same nutrients from generic supplements - Taste of the powder is polarizing - Limited independent reviews make it hard to assess effectiveness
+Common complaints: - Price is higher than assembling equivalent nutrients from generic supplements - Taste of the powder is polarizing (multiple Walmart reviews mention this) - Some users report no noticeable change versus their previous supplement regimen - Mild GI discomfort when starting (usually resolves within a few days)

 For managing GLP-1 side effects like hair loss and nausea, see our guides on semaglutide hair loss, tirzepatide hair loss, and semaglutide nausea.